RyunValdez/HatShopProject/README.md

 This project was completed using Visual Studio.

-Objects are stored within a text file in JSON format to immitate a small database.
+Objects are stored within a text file in JSON format to imitate a small database.

 Login Info: